All Articles/

 How to Report What You See

-When you call or submit a request online, include these details to help your technician prepare:
+When contacting us, provide the following details to help your technician prepare:

-• What: What pest or sign did you see?
-Describe it as specifically as you can.
+• What: Describe the pest or sign as specifically as possible.

 Don't Wait — The Callback Is Included